coltskeen/DaprWorkshop/README.md

 You can find the Hands-On lab description in more details here:

-Teh workshop description can be found [here:](https://github.com/XpiritCommunityEvents/DaprWorkshop/wiki).
+The workshop description can be found [here:](https://github.com/XpiritCommunityEvents/DaprWorkshop/wiki).